dome9/terraform-provider-dome9/website/docs/r/cloudaccount_gcp.html.markdown

 ---
 layout: "dome9"
-page_title: "Check Point Cloud Guard Dome9: dome9_cloudaccount_gcp"
+page_title: "Check Point CloudGuard Dome9: dome9_cloudaccount_gcp"
 sidebar_current: "docs-resource-dome9-cloudaccount-gcp"
 description: |-
-  Manages GCP cloud account.
+  Onboard GCP cloud account
 ---

 # dome9_cloudaccount_gcp

-The GoogleCloudAccount resource has methods to onboard Google cloud accounts to a Dome9 account, and to get details for a Google accounts Dome9.
+This resource is used to onboard GCP cloud accounts to Dome9.
+This is the first and pre-requisite step in order to apply  Dome9 features, such as compliance testing, on the account.

 ## Example Usage